tradingview-pine-seeds/docs/repo.md

 Your request processing may take up to one day.
 As a result, you will get a link to the repository you need to fork.
 Note that the repository will be private, so your fork can only be private.
+Please also note that the name of forked repository should be the same as the initial one.

 ## Pre-setup